zamrokk/JavaCDDDocumentation/README.md

 Download [this zip](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html), and extract it on the folder **${java.home}/jre/lib/security/**

-3. You will have to solve an issue due to official Hyperledger images.
+3. There is an issue on official Hyperledger images.
 It refers to a Docker javaenv image named hyperledger/fabric-javaenv:latest .Sadly this image does not exist so here is the trick :

 ```bash
 docker pull hyperledger/fabric-javaenv:x86_64-0.6.1-preview